hww/XiGameTool/README.md

 }
 ```

-## The Settings
+## Per Project Settings

 There is GameToolSettings asset with configuation of the tool (see below).

 ![Setting Form](/Documentation/tool_settings.png)

-With this tool is possible to configure:
+With this tool is possible to configure the next options:

-- Game Object Types
-- Game Categories and Subcategories
+- Declare the list names and icons for your game types
+- Declare the list of categories.
+Each will have name, icon and list of game types
-- The selection sets
+- Declare the list of selection sets with name and icor for each

+## Per Scene Settings

-Alternatively, it is possible to place GameToolSettingsBehaviour on the Scene and point to one of other GameToolSettings assets.
+Alternatively, it is possible to place `GameToolSettingsBehaviour` on the Scene and point to one of other `GameToolSettings` assets.
 This is the way to have configuration per scene.